marbetschar/termux/README.md

     rm -f termux-install.sh
 ```

-**:warning: IMPORTANT:** Restart Termux to complete the setup!
+**:warning: IMPORTANT:** Restart Termux to complete the installation!
 Otherwise you might experience `git-sync: command not found` or similar errors

+## Tools

-## Usage of `git-sync`
+### `git-sync`

-`git-sync` syncs your Git repository automatically at minute 13, 33, and 53 of each hour:
+`git-sync` syncs your Git repositories automatically at minute 13, 33, and 53 of each hour:

 ```shell
 $ git-sync